Insecure Season 2, Episode 3 Recap:

 Advertisement

 Meanwhile in his personal life, Tasha and Lawrence are back into the swing of things now that she has forgiven him for backtracking with Issa.
 They are clearly a little too comfortable for Lawrence’s taste.
 He’s trying to lay on the moves for his own sexual needs, but Tasha understands the importance of not missing a moment of Viola Davis during TGIT.
+There will be no sex until Tasha finishes her show.
 Because Insecure appreciates symmetry between characters, Issa’s vibrator also runs out of batteries.
 I wouldn't wish that one anyone.

 Obligatory work update: Molly is shading the privileged white boy at her job, Travis (David Hull), for not working as hard as her.
 He doesn’t care because he’s a privileged white boy.
 In a meeting with their boss about about East 41st, Issa gets the praise she’s been craving and Frieda’s white guilt is eating her up inside.